-Adverse movements in foreign exchange rates may also adversely impact the revenues and financial condition of QNB's depositors and borrowers which, in turn, may impact QNB's deposit base and the quality of its exposures to certain borrowers.
-Any volatility in foreign exchange rates, including the re-fixing of the Qatari riyal-U.S. dollar exchange rate, could have a material adverse effect on QNB's business, financial condition, results of operations or prospects and thereby affect the Issuer's ability to perform its obligations under the Notes and QNB's ability to perform its obligations under the Deed of Guarantee.
+These and other regulations may limit QNB's ability to increase its loan portfolio or raise capital.
+Changes in these regulations may also increase QNB's cost of doing business.
+Increased regulations or changes in laws and regulations and the manner in which they are interpreted or enforced may have a material adverse effect on QNB's business, financial condition, results of operations or prospects and thereby affect the Issuer's ability to perform its obligations under the Notes and QNB's ability to perform its obligations under the Deed of Guarantee.